-The mobility device has undergone a crash test in which it was anchored in the transporting vehicle's direction of travel.
-Other configurations were not tested.
+A mobility device permitted as vehicle seat has undergone a crash test in accordance to ISO 7176-19 for use in road vehicles and meets the requirements for forward facing transport and head on collisions.
 The crash test dummy was secured using pelvic and upper body safety belts.
-Both types of safety belt should be used in order to minimise the risk of injuries to head or upper body. ĵ
+Both types of safety belt should be used in order to minimize the risk of injuries to head or upper body.

-Invacare tests with a 4-point tie-down system from BraunAbility® Safety Systems.
+Invacare tests with a tie-down system from BraunAbility® Safety Systems.

 Contact BraunAbility for more information on how to obtain such a system for your country and vehicle type.
-For information concerning the kerb weight, see 11 Technical Data, page 63.
+For information concerning the curb weight, refer to 11 Technical Data, page 72.